JiscSD/rdss-archivematica-channel-adapter/README.md

 ### Service dependencies

-This application sits between multiple services and assumes access to the following resources and actions:
+This application sits between multiple services and assumes access to the following resources and actions.

 | Resource      | API action                                              | Configuration                                                                                                                                                     |
 |---------------|---------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|